census-instrumentation/opencensus-go/internal/readme/source.md

 [embedmd]:# (stats.go aggs)

 Here we create a view with the DistributionAggregation over our Measure.
-Setting tags to nil (as in this example) means that Measurements with all tags will be aggregated together (no grouping by tag):
+All Measurements will be aggregated together irrespective of their tags, i.e. no grouping by tag:

 [embedmd]:# (stats.go view)